resourcepool/save-lora-trainer/resources/docs/docs/index.md

 Bingo!
 You remember buying a Small LoRa sensor years ago, and your laptop still has some battery.

-Can you make a way through the LoRaWAN protocol, connect to a network, and emit your location?
+Can you make your way through the LoRaWAN protocol, connect to a network, and emit your location?

 Well, let's hope the answer is yes, because your survival depends on it.